 The impact of Lehman's failure overwhelmed global financial markets for more than a month.
-The two remaining big US investment banks, Goldman Sachs and Morgan Stanley, contended with spiraling difficulties, to the point that they were forced to turn themselves into bank holding companies and submit to the related regulation in order to take advantage of public guarantees on some of their liabilities and of different accounting rules.
-European banks too clashed with binding liquidity constraints in the short term.
-The cloqged interbank market froze further, with interest rates reaching new peaks.
+The two remaining big US investment banks, Goldman Sachs and Morgan Stanley, contended with spiraling difficulties, to the point that they were forced to turn themselves into bank holding companies and submit to the related regulation.
+The clogged interbank market froze further, with interest rates reaching new peaks.
 The refinancing that European banks obtained from the European Central Bank stoked deposits with the ECB, which rose to their historic high, rather than interbank lending, despite the yield differentials.
 Spreads on credit default swaps increased, although the direct impact of the Lehman failure on that segment was limited.
-Lehman's lenders painfully experienced that bond guarantees offered insufficient protection towards counterparty risks.
 Market expectations deteriorated further for real estate, while equities and corporate bonds suffered a rout.
 In the advanced economies, the signs of recession grew stronger.
-A stampede by US savers out of US money market funds, found guilty of holding Lehman bonds and commercial paper and of becoming thus unable to keep the implicit guarantee of smoothing market price fluctuations, made it necessary to introduce a government guarantee.
+A stampede by US savers out of US money market funds, found guilty of holding Lehman bonds and commercial paper, made it necessary to introduce a government guarantee.
 Figures 5-7 give descriptive evidence of some of these developments.